GPVcode/algorithms/1) Two Sum/Notes.md

 ### Step 9: Code the optimal solution

 ### Step 10: Run through test cases using our optimal solution
+Create empty hash map to variable numsMap. initialize p in for loop starting at index 0.
+Begin iteration.
+Assign numsMap hashmap with value num[p] to variable currentMapValue;
+if true, return [currentMapValue, num[p]} //I feel like this is p else, numberToFind = target - num[p]p and numsMap[numberToFind] = p if both codes break return null
 With the new optimal code, our time complexity improves to O(N), slightly more space is used at O(N)